 The Board has responsibility for, and is aware of the risks associated with the operational activities of the Company.
 They are confident that adequate systems of internal control provide reasonable assurance against such risks and aim to ensure compliance with laws and policies, ensure efficient and effective use of the Company's resources, safeguard the Company's assets, and maintain the integrity of financial information.
 Particular attention is being given to the new risk environment associated with the Covid-19 outbreak.
-Risks and controls continue to be re-evaluated.
+Risks and controls continue to be evaluated by the Executive and are elevated to the Board as required.
 Financial information is subject to detailed and regular review at director level allowing for continuous monitoring of the Company's operations and financial status.
 The directors continuously monitor and plan for the financial sustainability of the organisation in an ever-changing funding environment.
-In addition to the application of internal procedures the Company is subject to ensure compliance with reporting rules and regulations.
+In addition to the application of internal procedures the Company is subject to statutory external audit.
+The Company has developed procedures and practices throughout the organisation to ensure compliance with reporting rules and regulations.
 The Company will continue to improve these systems to ensure it maintains the highest standards of transparency and accountability.